SoftwareAG/cumulocity-clients-java/microservice/lpwan-custom-codec/readme.md

 Cumulocity IoT has the ability to integrate LPWAN devices via LPWAN agents, for a list of all supported LPWAN agents see the [Protocol integration guide] (https://cumulocity.com/guides/protocol-integration/overview/).

 The following section explains how to implement a custom codec microservice for implementing LPWAN device specific codec for decoding and encoding the device payload.
+In the documentation, when we refer to codec microservice, it encompasses both the encoder and decoder.

 ## Codec Workflow